We are the Gender Pay Gap and Equal Pay specialists

 David Cameron, July 2015

-Since then, Theresa May’s new government has continued in the same direction and shows every sign of increasing the amount of mandatory disclosure of pay information.
+Since then, Theresa May’s government has continued in the same direction and shows every sign of increasing the amount of mandatory disclosure of pay information.